davidkarim/cap_test/README.md

 .
 Changes first to develop branch.

 Branching off of develop branch.
 Bumping commit to create a tag.
+Bumping second time; shouldn't trigger a build (using tag in ref).

 -- Quick pull request test --